kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 Training reinforcement learning (RL) can be difficult.
 Even if you coded the RL algorithm correctly, getting it to train well on a specific environment can take some work.
-This mostly stems from a large number of hyper-parameters that we can tweak, which can alter
+This mostly stems from a large number of hyper-parameters that we can tweak, which can alter:

 **(1)** the dynamics of the agent navigating this environment,